zerothreatai/docs/content/docs/index.md

   pagination:
     visible: true
 title: Welcome
-description: Welcome to the official Zero Threat Documentation!
-Here, you'll find everything you need to utilize the full power of Zero Threat's advanced security scanner.
+description: Welcome to the official ZeroThreat Documentation!
+Here, you'll find everything you need to utilize the full power of ZeroThreat's advanced security scanner.
 Our guide is designed for users of all experience levels, from newcomers to seasoned professionals.
 cards:
   - title: 'Getting Started'
     description: 'Quick Start Guide'